 Course Subject Category GPA

 Course Subject Category GPAs are based on your overall GPA in each course subject category, regardless of academic year.
 During Verification, PSYCAS ensures course subjects are placed in the correct categories so that GPAs reflect the appropriate coursework.
-Refer to PSYCAS Course Subjects for more information on course subjects.
+To view which course subject GPAs are calculated by PSYCAS, refer to PSYCAS Course Subjects.